Eureka – A safe way to get High – Melbourne Skydeck

 Pete also prefers more “extreme” activities (but tends to get stuck going along to things I like) and although we were almost 300m in the air, Pete preferred to be out on the balcony where the wind was so strong that it felt like it was going to carry you away.

-You can get a few different passes, a day pass or night pass or a day and night pass (sun and stars pass) ticket prices are in AUD.
+You can get a few different passes, a day pass or night pass or a day and night pass (sun and stars pass).

 I’m heading to Melbourne later this week.
 After reading this, I’m not sure whether I’ll bother with the Eureka Skydeck; I’ve been up tall buildings before and my money could be better spent elsewhere – like at a rooftop bar!